 Ernie Storrer with DKI member company, BALES RESTORATION, and DKI member company, France & Co., were presented with two of RIA’s annual awards.

-(ELK GROVE VILLAGE.,Ill.
-February 22, 2018) – DKI, North America’s largest disaster restoration contracting organization, proudly announced that two recipients of this year’s Restoration Industry Association’s (RIA) prestigious awards are DKI members.
+Feb.
+22, 2018 – DKI, North America’s largest disaster restoration contracting organization, proudly announced that two recipients of this year’s Restoration Industry Association’s (RIA) prestigious awards are DKI members.
 Ernie Storrer, owner of DKI member company, BALES RESTORATION in Lynwood, Wash., earned the 2018 Martin L. King Award for his continuous exceptional service and dedication to the restoration industry.
 DKI member, France & Co. out of Wenatchee, Wash., was recognized for the Phoenix Award for Innovation in Restoration.
 Both awards were presented the evening of February 14, 2018 during RIA’s International Restoration Convention and Industry Expo in Austin, Texas.

 The MLK Award is RIA’s highest individual industry honor, presented each year at the convention’s reception and awards banquet.
 Last year’s winner, Ken Larsen, CR, WLS, CMP, announced the current award, recognizing Storrer as a leader to many within the restoration industry.
 Having served on the committee that developed the Safe Harbor Initiative, Storrer studied the litigation surrounding RIA members and industry stakeholders, held informational meetings, and even organized a charitable auction, helping raise over $50,000.
 He has manufactured essential equipment, published articles and held several courses to help better and educate our industry.
 These examples are only a glimpse into Storrer’s achievements throughout his over 30-year long career.